AdamKopf/gmail-filterere/README.md

 ### 5. Wrap Up

-If any errors occur during the process, such as connection issues or errors in email analysis, clearmail logs these errors for debugging purposes.
+If any errors occur during the process, such as connection issues or errors in email analysis, filterere logs these errors for debugging purposes.

 ## Requirements

-To use clearmail you will need:
+To use filterere you will need:

 - A Gmail account
 - Node.js installed on your system